qpakzk/Kawai-TODO/README.md

-# Kawai TODO App
+# Kawai To Do App

-  * Kawai TODO App made with React Native
+  * Kawai To Do App made with React Native
-  * [Course of developing Kawai TODO App using React Native](https://academy.nomadcoders.co/p/create-a-kawai-to-do-app-with-react-native) on Nomad Academy instructed by [Nicolás](https://github.com/serranoarevalo)
+  * [Course of developing Kawai To Do App using React Native](https://academy.nomadcoders.co/p/create-a-kawai-to-do-app-with-react-native) on Nomad Academy instructed by [Nicolás](https://github.com/serranoarevalo)